Meet the Coaches

 A recent graduate from Geneseo State University, Alexa holds a bachelor’s degree in Biology with a minor in Mathematics.
 Originally from Mineola, NY she attended school in Geneseo and played four years of college soccer as a Geneseo Knight—her first two years as a center back and the last two as an attacking center mid.
 She was the captain during her senior season and trained with the Croatian national team during the UEFA Euro Cup Qualifiers.

-Originally from Huntsville, Alabama, Rachel has played soccer since age 3 and excels as a goalkeeper.
-She is a junior at Yale, majoring in Psychology and hopes to either coach or have a career in the medical field after college.
-She was captain of her high school soccer team and in her junior year was awarded Alabama Player of the Year and MVP.
-She was awarded the Rookie of the Week award in her freshman year at Yale.
-During that same year, she also played every minute of seven Ivy League games in goal, was third in the Ivy League in save percentage (.814) and saves per game (4.07).
-She also received the Captain’s Cup award, given by the senior class to the freshman that represented the team well on and off the field.
-Last summer she played for Alabama FC in the WPSL and was named to the All-South team, and was the goalkeeper of the year for her region.
+Rachel has played soccer since age 3 and excels as a goalkeeper.
+She majored in Psychology at Yale and hopes to go into the coaching or medical field.
+She was captain of her high school soccer team and was awarded Alabama Player of the Year and MVP her junior year.
+In her freshman year at Yale, she was awarded the Rookie of the Week award, played every minute of seven Ivy League games in goal where she was third in the Ivy League in save percentage (.814) and saves per game (4.07), and received the Captain’s Cup award, given She’s played for Alabama FC in the WPSL, been named to the All-South team, and was Goalkeeper of the Year for her region.

 Hannah is an Assistant Varsity Coach at her Alma Mater D. C. Everest High School, where she earned All-Conference honors and the WIAA Scholar Athlete Award.
 In 2014, she graduated from the University of South Florida with a degree in Interdisciplinary Natural Sciences and Bio-medical Physics.
 At USF, she played 4 years of Division I soccer as a goalkeeper and spent her free time coaching youth soccer players.